merivale/victor/docs/displacers.md

 The first and third flavours of English modalities—at least if I am right about the relationship between `"must"`, `"need"`, and `"ought"`—exhibit a fairly tidy pattern.
 There are two more flavours, however, that make things a little messier.
 The first is responsible for the modal **`"shall"`**, and it is logically a *yes* modality.
 The second is responsible for the modal `"dare"`, and it is logically a *maybe* modality.
 These are clearly different flavours, however, and do not relate to each other in the same way that the other two flavours do: where **`"will"`** has **`"may"`**, **`"shall"`** has nothing; and where **`"can"`** has `"must"`/`"need"`/`"ought"`, `"dare"` has nothing.
 Thus I use different number suffixes for the underlying modalities here, writing them as `Yes2` and `Maybe4` respectively.

 Like `"need"`, `"dare"` seems—with one possible exception—only ever to occur in negated contexts: `"James dare know the result of the football"` is not English.
 Why this might be, however, I cannot say.
 All I can think is that it has something to do with the nature of `Maybe4` itself, that something in this informational choice precludes its occurence in positive form.
 But perhaps even this vague assertion is wrong, because there is arguably one exception to the general rule: `"I dare say"`.
 If this sentence is not *sui generis*, if it is not merely a fixed, hard-coded expression, then it must be the result of a non-negative `DISPLACED` message with the `Maybe4` modality for a displacer.
 For this reason, I have not (yet) ruled out the possibility of non-negative `Maybe4` messages in my model, though perhaps I should.
-Not only does `Maybe4` have no logical *yes* counterpart, it also refuses to succumb to the `PAST` elaboration; the closest English allows here is to switch to the verb **`"dare"`**, and venture a past judgement with the `Yes1` modality: `"He wouldn’t dare"`.
+In addition to its lack of a logical *yes* counterpart, the `Maybe4` modality also refuses to succumb to the `PAST` elaboration; the closest English allows here is to switch to the verb **`"dare"`**, and venture a past judgement with the `Yes1` modality: `"He wouldn’t dare"`.
 There is no getting away from it: the `Maybe4` modality is peculiar.

 The modal **`"shall"`**, together with its underlying modality `Yes2`, is also somewhat atypical.
 The first thing to note is that this modality is not available in `DISPLACED` messages unless that message is elaborated further. `"James shall know the result of the football"` has an interpretation, but it is a message insisting that James be told at some point in the future, not a speculation concerning whether or not he knows at present.
 We will examine its ilk in the next section.
 For now, we may note that the `PAST` elaboration makes this modality possible in `DISPLACED` messages: